KMDzik/tech-leaders-playwright-project/README.md

 pytest
 ```

-in a main directory of the project
+in a main directory of the project.

 > Make sure your test name follows the `test_` prefix convention, for example `test_example.py`